Battle of Prapashticë: Battle

 On 15 October 1944, two brigades of the 2nd Bulgarian Army began attacking the ballist frontlines in the villages near Pristina with the goal of penetrating and capturing the town.
 The Bulgarians engaged with the 4th regiment of Balli Kombëtar in the village of Prapashticë.
 The ballist army also included local volunteers and soldiers from the Second League of Prizren.
 The forces of Prapashticë were commanded by several "well known" Ballist generals, including Isak Domi, Mulla Idriz Gjilani, Mulla Sefë Govori, Nazmi Budrika, Shefqet Bullykbashi as well as several other generals from Gollak.

 The fighting began on the 15th of October, when the Bulgarians armed with cannons attacked the Albanian positions.
 The harsh terrain filled with hills made it difficult for the Bulgarian forces to advance against the Ballist forces, which ultimately led to their defeat.
 The Bulgarian forces began regrouping and attacked the village for a second time on 18 October.
 The ballist which had called reinforcements resisted the Bulgarian forces for three days before mounting a counterattack against the Bulgarians.
 The counterattack led to the retreat of the Bulgarian forces, which suffered heavy casualties and lost large amounts of equipment, which was seized by the Ballists.

 The ballists suffered 60 deaths, while the Bulgarians suffered 600 deaths and lost 12 cannons.
 Albanian forces also seized a machine gun and a mortar, and also captured hundreds of rifles.
 The Bulgarians also lost 60 draft animals.

 Aftermath

 Despite the Albanian victory in Prapashtica, the Bulgarian offensive in Karadak and Gollak continued.
-Between 25–27 October the Bulgarian forces captured the villages of Tabanovce, Staro Nagoričane, Novo Nagoričane, Žujince, Moravica and Bukarevac.
+Between 25 and 27 October the Bulgarian forces captured the villages of Tabanovce, Staro Nagoričane, Novo Nagoričane, Žujince, Moravica and Bukarevac.
 Despite heavy Albanian resistance, by the end of October most of the villages near Pristina were captured, while the city fell on 19 November.